-Holly Lehman, based in Seattle, is a Program Manager at Microsoft.
-She is fortunate to work as part of the Azure Improvement Team so gets to interact with people on a daily basis.
-She has created multiple technical programs within Microsoft and has become an educator, connector, advocate and ambassador for her incredible Customers, Partners and MVP communities.
+Holly Lehman, based in Seattle (United States), is a Product Marketing Manager (Teams) at Microsoft.
+She was recently promoted from a Program Manager where she worked as part of the Azure Improvement Team and interacted with people on a daily basis.
+Holly has created multiple technical programs within Microsoft and has become an educator, connector, advocate and ambassador for her incredible Customers, Partners and MVP communities.
 She has had the pleasure of running programs for some well known applications and services including, Intune, SCCM and Azure.

-If you have watched the Head In The Cloud video series, you’ll remember Holly in her dinosaur costume that made viewers laugh.
+If you follow the Head In The Cloud video series, you’ll recall Holly in her dinosaur costume which brought a lot of joy and laughter to viewers.
 It’s a great show!
 The aim of the initiative is to showcase individual humans in Tech and sharing their story of passion, fun and positivity.

-If you want to reach out to Holly, she is always willing to assist.
-Holly was quick in responding and eager to help when I originally contacted her for an interview.
+If you wish to reach out to Holly, she is always willing to assist.
+Holly was quick in responding and eager to help when I contacted her for an interview.

 Note: If you have any questions or feedback, please use the comment box towards the end of the interview.
 All comments are reviewed before we approve and notify the interviewee.
 Thanks